-The following table sets forth as to each of the named executive officers: (a) the number of shares acquired upon exercise of options during fiscal 1995; (b) the value realized (market value on date of exercise less exercise price) upon the exercise of such options during fiscal 1995; (c) the number of exercisable and unexercisable options held on December 31, 1995, the last day of the 1995 fiscal year; and (d) the value of such options at December 31, 1995.
+The following table sets forth as to each of the named executive officers: (a) the number of shares acquired upon exercise of options during fiscal 1996; (b) the value realized (market value on date of exercise less exercise price) upon the exercise of such options during fiscal 1996; (c) the number of exercisable and unexercisable options held on December 29, 1996, the last day of the 1996 fiscal year; and (d) the value of such options at December 29, 1996.
+The number of options set forth below correspond to the number of shares to which they relate and have been adjusted to reflect the 3 for 2 stock split paid in the form of a 50% stock dividend on March 21, 1997.